-In 1951, the Association purchased the property at the corner of 16th Street and Ritter Avenue, on which LCFS currently sits.
+Sometime after the war, the name was changed to the Lutheran Child Welfare Association.
+In 1951, purchased the property at the corner of 16th Street and Ritter Avenue, on which LCFS currently sits.
 By 1953, after funds were raised and many letters exchanged between realtors, board members, and construction agencies, construction began on what would be called Lutherwood, a 3-unit complex which would serve the organizations needs for the next half-century.

 The turn of the millennia marked a time of great change for Lutheran Child and Family Services, as mental and behavioral health practices and ideas changed with the times.
 In 1996, Lutherwood was expanded and construction on a new secure dormitory, a gymnasium, kitchen and dining hall was completed.
 In 2004, the now fifty-year-old Lutherwood was torn down and replaced with what stands as LCFS today: six secure dormitories capable of housing 98 children, the chapel and administrative building.